-RADIOACTIVE CONTAMINANTS can be naturally occurring or be the result of oil and gas production and mining activities.
+RADIOACTIVE CONTAMINANTS can be naturally-occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency and the state Department of Public Health prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
-More information is available on the EPA's website, www.epa.gov/ safewater/.
+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+State Board regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
+More information is available on the EPA's website, www.epa.gov/safewater/.